About this book

 “Rooster Summer is a gentle book of language-forward poems about the sweetness of distant summers.” — Resource Links

-Praise for Robert Heidbreder, Qin Leng and A Song for a Summer Night:
+Praise for author Robert Heidbreder and illustrator Qin Leng for A Song for a Summer Night:

 “A sweet evocation of the pleasures of nighttime.” — Kirkus Reviews